sketch-hq/developer.sketch.com/pages/assistants-guides-1-getting-started.md

 Try opening your Assistant project in Visual Studio Code, and exploring the project folder.
 Both the Assistant and its _Hello World_ rule are defined in the `src/index.ts` file.

 Experiment with making minor changes to the rule, for example adjusting its `title` value to a new string.
 Each time you make a change re-run `npm run package-tarball` to see your changes in Sketch.

+At this point you may wish to name your Assistant properly, and add some descriptive metadata.

+1. Find and replace all instances of the `sketch-assistant-template` string with the name of your new Assistant project.
+Name your Assistant as you would an npm package, i.e. all lower case, no spaces.
+1. Update the `title` and `description` values in the `sketch-assistant` object property in `package.json`.
+1. Update the `homepage` value in `package.json` - this is likely just the GitHub repository page for now.
+Sketch will direct users to this page to find out more about your Assistant.

 > 👉 Continue on to [Writing a rule](/assistants/writing-a-rule) if you're ready to learn more.